Recently in code Category

 <mt:if name="is_posts_year_{$year}">

-Set the $month_year variable using the $month and $year variables from the above for loops.
+Set the $month_year variable using the $month and $year variables from the above for loops. (sprintf will pad the month number with a zero if the number is not a two digit number.)

 Use the $month_year variable to output the links_$month_year set in the archive lists above.